Walk the Yellow River Scenic Belt

 If you want a calm, practical activity that shows you a real slice of the city, yes.
 It’s easy, it’s free (or close to it), and you can leave whenever you feel done.

 If you’re expecting a “wow, bucket list sight,” Lanzhou might disappoint you.
-Even travelers on Reddit say Lanzhou is more of a transit hub and a food stop than a headline destination.
+Lanzhou is more of a transit hub and a food stop than a headline destination.

-And to be fair, you’ll also find people who straight up didn’t like the city at all.
+And to be fair, some travelers don’t warm to the city at all.

 My opinion: the riverfront walk is the best version of Lanzhou for a first-timer.
 It’s simple, it’s local, and it doesn’t ask much of you.